 - 500 grams of cooked day-old rice

-- 4 pieces of rehydrated dried shitake mushroom, sliced thinly
+- 4 pieces of dried shitake mushroom soaked 2 hours in advance

 - 2-3 tbsp of the mushroom soaking liquid

 - 120 grams 4.2 oz of Chinese broccoli

 - 2 cloves of garlic finely diced

 - 2.5 tbsp of soy sauce